Saint Vincent de Paul

 The Catholic Church recognizes parents as the primary educators of their children and the PREP program is meant to help parents with this key responsibility as well as to support and nurture the child’s journey to know, love and serve God.
 Through PREP, parents and families have also the opportunity to renew their own faith foundation by studying with their children and participating in the life of the parish community and attending the many event and learning opportunity through the year.
 Please check the parish website for more information about these events.

-Following the mandate and learning outcomes of the Archdiocese of Vancouver and with the direction of our parish pastor, the Very Reverend Father Gary Franken the teaching of the Catholic faith is coordinated by Sister Angela Marie and taught by volunteer catechists.
+Following the mandate and learning outcomes of the Archdiocese of Vancouver and with the direction of our parish pastor, the teaching of the Catholic faith is coordinated by a lead PREP catechists and volunteer catechists.
 Our catechists, who are parishioners of Saint Anthony, are encouraged to continue their own faith journey and education and attend workshops and retreats that will deepen their love and understanding of the faith.
 If you are interested in serving as a catechist in the PREP program, please contact the Parish office at 604-926-6881.

 REGISTRATION

-Please return the registration form for this year to the Parish office, with the correspondent fee and the copy of your children Baptismal Certificate.
+Please return the registration form that can be downloaded from here https://sawv.ca/forms/ to the Parish office, with the correspondent fee and the copy of your children Baptismal Certificate.

 COMMITMENT